Joseph Kellogg (sternwheeler): Drownings among crew

-Snagged 1894

-On Friday October 12, 1894, Joseph Kellogg sank while it was taking on cargo on the Cowlitz river not far from the river's mouth.

-The falling tide caused the boat to settle on a snag, making a hole in the hull.
-Barges and wrecking equipment were secured.
-The extent of the damage was not immediately known.

-The tide had ebbed out unusually far, and the boat hit the snag where it was thought the water was deep enough for the boat to pass.
-The steamer was beached near Glibbet's mill, and as of Sunday, October 14, was lying there with the bow in the mud and seven feet of water in the engine room.

-Even so, the damage was said to be "not very heavy."
-Wrecking barges were dispatched to the scene from Portland, and the steamer was expected to be raised and returned to Portland for repair on that Sunday the 14th.
-Damage was reported to be $500 by the Steamboat Inspection Service.

-Collision with Alarm
+Collision with Alarm and snags

 In April 1889, a collision happened between Joseph Kellogg and the propeller steamboat Alarm.
 The collision resulted in the Portland, East Portland, and Albina Transportation Company, owners of Alarm, bringing a lawsuit in the United States District Court against the Joseph Kellogg, alleging that Alarm had sustained $140 in damage as a result of the collision.
 The claimants alleged that the collision was solely the fault of Joseph Kellogg being handled carelessly by Charles H. Kellogg, an unlicensed pilot.

 As a result of the suit, Joseph Kellogg was seized by the U.S. Marshal's service.
 The owners of Joseph Kellogg were able to obtain its release from seizure by posting bonds in the amount of $300.